 Q: How long do sessions last?
 Sessions are fifty to sixty minutes long.
 Most people do one session a week but some clients with more chronic issues will come two times a week.
 Many of my clients are in counseling for 8-12 weeks, however some people are in therapy for much longer than that.
 This is a conversation that you will have with your counselor.

 Q: What if I can't pay for counseling?
-We have an option for you to see one of our counselors who are under the supervision of Melanie Johnson.
+We have an option for you to see one of our counseling interns who are under the supervision of Melanie Johnson.
 They charge $10-$20 per session depending on your financial situation.